klotsa/track-suggester/README.md

 ## Technologies Used

-_Git, JS, jQuery, Bootstrap HTML and CSS_
+_Git, JS, jQuery, Bootstrap, HTML and CSS_

 ### License